AliciaXia222/Capstone-Team-Climate-Trace/README.md

 ### 6.1 Feature Importance <a name="FeatureImportance"></a>

-To identify the most influential variables in building energy consumption and their greenhouse gas emissions, we used a linear regression model, which allows us to directly assess the relevance of each variable in predicting energy use intensity (EUI).
-Among all the features, Heating Degree Days (HDD), defined as a measure of heating demand based on temperature, proved to be the most significant factor, highlighting the importance of temperature in energy consumption.
-This suggests that, in future iterations of the model, it would be useful to explore temperature-related variables, such as average temperature, along with humidity, to improve the estimation of emissions in the building sector.
+To find the most important factors in building energy use and greenhouse gas emissions, we used a linear regression model.
+The target variable, energy use intensity (EUI), was calculated as the total of residential and non-residential energy use (kWh/m²/year).

+The model included factors like GDP per capita, urbanization rate, latitude, and subnational HDI.
+To make all variables comparable, we standardized the data before training the model.
+Heating Degree Days (HDD), which measures heating demand based on temperature, turned out to be the most important factor, showing how much temperature affects energy use.

+In the future, the model could include other temperature-related factors, like average temperature and humidity, which were not included in this iteration.

 ![Feature Importance](/figures/feature_importance.png)